mkhalil7625/mkhalil7625.github.io/_posts/2020-10-24-Default Clients.md

 ![]( /assets/img/majority.JPG)

 Tha majority class occurs with 78%, so this is considered to ba a case of implanaced classes.
 Because the target feature is impalanced, the "Accoracy Score" is not going to be the best model evaluation metric.
-Also, as I would rather have some extra false positives over saving some extra false negatives, it is crusial to identify true positives.
+Also, as I would rather have some extra false positives over saving some extra false negatives; it is crusial to identify true positives.
 Thus, I am using the Sinsitivity/Recall scoring and ROC to evaluate my models.

 ## Models
 For this project I have used Logistic Refression, Random Forest Classifier, and XGBoost to develop models of risk predictions.